 If we delay the inspection opportunity, we might be delaying the valuable feedback.
 This feedback might prove crucial to our ability to timely correct the course.
 At the same time during longer sprints risks might go uncover or stay unmitigated for longer.

-Also we need to remember that Scrum deals with complex adaptive problems, thus delaying the feedback opportunity will potentially give a rise to complexity as shorter iterations and faster feedback loops prove to be excellent complexity busters.
+Also, we need to remember that Scrum deals with complex adaptive problems, thus delaying the feedback opportunity will potentially give rise to complexity as shorter iterations and faster feedback loops prove to be excellent complexity busters.

 Not in My Comfort Zone